We’re living in

 Ultra-Processed Animals (UPAs) are bred, medicated, and processed in ways that harm your health, your family, and the planet.
 This is the meat that’s engineered for speed, dosed with antibiotics, and processed long before it reaches your plate.

-is hidden.
 This campaign exposes the dangers and calls for change.

 The cause